-Photo by Caroline Herring
+Photo by Nita Ann

-Alexander wrote and recorded the demo for “Stain” back in 2020, and it was originally a leading contender for the final set of songs to appear on his debut album, The Minutehand.
+After relocating to Nashville in 2023, Alexander has released a steady stream of high quality singles leading up to his album release.
+The first single, Stain (2023) was originally a leading contender for the final set of songs to appear on The Minutehand.
 Though it easily could have made the cut, he felt that the arrangement of the song needed to be honed a bit more and decided to temporarily leave it in the demos folder.
 After showing the demo to his friend Corey Campbell a couple years later in 2022, the two decided to re-think the arrangement.
 Campbell also provided instrumental assistance on the track and the result is a profound soundscape of organic and electronic sounds that don’t neatly fit into the mold of any one genre.
-The lyrics are a window into the life of a new parent unable to recognize the partner they once knew.

 “Gorgeous string accompaniments first join the mix, followed by understated percussion and gentle swells of synths, carrying the track into a reflective reverie.”